NVIDIA/spark-rapids/docs/supported_ops.md

 <td rowSpan="12">ApproximatePercentile</td>
 <td rowSpan="12">`percentile_approx`, `approx_percentile`</td>
 <td rowSpan="12">Approximate percentile</td>
-<td rowSpan="12">This is disabled by default because The GPU implementation of approx_percentile is not bit-for-bit compatible with Apache Spark.
-See the compatibility guide for more information.</td>
+<td rowSpan="12">This is not 100% compatible with the Spark version because the GPU implementation of approx_percentile is not bit-for-bit compatible with Apache Spark.
+To enable it, set spark.rapids.sql.incompatibleOps.enabled</td>
 <td rowSpan="4">reduction</td>
 <td>input</td>
 <td> </td>